-16. In the Left Hand Column, make sure that MP4 and MOV are set to LAV splitter.
+- In the Left Hand Column, make sure that all settings are set to the one that has (recommended) listed.

 Previous versions of the codec pack have required additional settings to be modified using the Coded Tweak Tool that K-Lite installs.
 While this may occasionally be needed, it was not necessary on our systems.
 Please see below for additional settings that may occasionally need to be changed.

 This version of the K-Lite Mega codec pack allows you to use hardware decoding for video if you have certain hardware from NVidia or Intel.
 See this link for more information.
 This is an advanced option, and you do not need to use it unless you are a 'power user' who wants to tweak your video playback.
 We will not be able to provide detailed support for this option, so USE AT YOUR OWN RISK.
 (But have fun doing it!)
 There is a lot of information about this option if you search Google on CUVID hardware acceleration in LAV.